 Venkatraman Ramakrishnan is a biologist—even though he won the Nobel Prize in chemistry in 2009—and an Indian at heart, even though he has spent most of his life in the US and the UK where his work led to the prize.
 His career has been unusual, just as his achievements.

 Born to scientist parents in Tamil Nadu, Venki grew up in Gujarat.
 There his parents helped set up the biochemistry department at the Maharaj Sayajirao University of Baroda.
 The nerdish Venki paced through school and an undergraduate degree in physics, before moving to the US to pursue a PhD in physics at the age of 19.
-He will be the first non-white president of the 350-year-old Royal Society.

 On reading articles in the Scientific American about breakthroughs in biology, he was hooked and switched fields to pursue a career in biology where his knowledge of physics would prove crucial.
 But he wouldn’t have earned the Nobel Prize, which was given for his work on the structure of the ribosome, had he not taken a sabbatical at the age of 40 to study the chemist’s tool of crystallography to peer at the molecular structure of chemicals.